jglick/sezpoz/README.md

 Known limitations:

-1. When using JDK 5 and apt, incremental compilation can result in an index file being generated with only some of the desired entries, if other source files are omitted e.g. by Ant.

-    This scenario works better using JDK 6's javac: if you compile just some sources which are marked with an indexable annotation, these entries will be appended to any existing registrations from previous runs of the compiler.
+1. Incremental compilation is not perfect.
+If you compile just some sources which are marked with an indexable annotation, these entries will be appended to any existing registrations from previous runs of the compiler.
 (You should run a clean build if you *delete* annotations from sources.)

-2. The Java language spec currently prohibits recursive annotation definitions, although javac in JDK 5 does not.
-(JDK 6 and 7's javac do.)
+2. The Java language spec currently prohibits recursive annotation definitions, and JDK 6 and 7's javac enforce this.
 See [bug #6264216][4].

 Eclipse-specific notes: make sure annotation processing is enabled at least for any projects registering objects using annotations.
 Make sure the SezPoz library is in the factory path for annotation processors.
 You also need to check the box **Run this container's processor in batch mode** from the **Advanced** button in **Java Compiler » Annotation Processing » Factory Path**.
 There does not appear to be any way for Eclipse to discover processors in the regular classpath as JSR 269 suggests, and there does not appear to be any way to make these settings apply automatically to all projects.
 Eclipse users are recommended to use javac (e.g. via Maven) to build.
 [Eclipse Help Page][5] [Eclipse bug #280542][6]